chunshun/programming/data_structue/chapter6/note.md

 ### Double-Ended Queues
 double-ended queue,or deque,implemented in `collections` module,supports insertion and
 deletion at both the front and the back of the queue.

+##exercise
+- non-recursive algorithm for emulating all permutations of the numbers range(n)
+- use a stack and a queue to generate all subsets of an n-element set T non-recursively
+- postfix notation
+-